robulouski/voidy-bootstrap/README.rst

 ---------------

-The following variables (all optional), if specified, should be set to paths for template fragments that will be included at strategic points from the primary templates.
+The following variables (all optional), if specified, should be set to filenames of appropriate template fragments that will be included at strategic points from the primary templates.
 They will usually override existing sections of content.
-All paths must be relative to the theme's ``templates/includes`` directory.
+All filename paths must be relative to the theme's ``templates/includes`` directory.

-Note that in the following setting names, an "*" (asterisk) represents a page type, which are: INDEX, ARTICLE, PAGE, CATEGORY, TAG, AUTHOR, ARCHIVES.
+Note that in the following setting names, an "*" (asterisk) represents a page type, possible values of which are: INDEX, ARTICLE, PAGE, CATEGORY, TAG, AUTHOR, ARCHIVES.

+(Also note that in Version 2.0 of this theme, some "custom includes" settings were renamed, and many new ones added.
+See CHANGES.rst.)

 ``CUSTOM_SITE_HEADERS``